Learn how cosmetics brand FlutterHabit scaled up its growth using ShipBob’s WMS and SeaMonster Studio’s website development and consulting services.

 Asking a business to change something established is a pretty big deal, and many companies might be afraid to risk failure — but FlutterHabit didn’t bat an eye.
 They leaned in to our expertise completely, and were enthusiastic to experiment with new solutions.

-FlutterHabit’s willingness to ask for and listen to our advice and expertise has made them one of our favorite clients, and has no doubt contributed to their insane success.
+FlutterHabit’s willingness to ask for and listen to our advice and expertise has made them one of our favourite clients, and has no doubt contributed to their insane success.
 They’ve grown well over 1,500% in the two years of our partnership, though most of that growth is due to their amazing product.
 FlutterHabit listens to their audience and follows trends, which has enabled them to create a really unique brand that our team has loved working with.

 Scaling everything but manual warehouse management